 Funds, unit trusts and OEICs

 In effect, these are three types of the same asset: a trust formed to manage a portfolio of stock exchange securities, which small investors can buy into.
 Prices are set once a day and reflect inflows and changes in value to the underlying investments.

 Investment trusts are companies set up to manage and invest a fixed pool of investment.
 They can borrow to invest, which boosts returns in a rising market, and pay dividends out of reserves.
 Investors buy or sell their shares in the stock market, incurring dealing charges.

 Tracker or index funds

-Funds that track an index.
-Given they are not actively managed they typically charge far lower management fees.
+These are investment funds that track an index.
+Given these are not actively managed, they typically charge far lower management fees.

-Similar to tracker funds except instead of tracking an index they track a group of shares on the market.
+ETFs are similar to tracker funds, except instead of tracking an index they track a group of shares on the market.